raikilon/dev-notes/terraform/terraform-notes.md

 ### Remote State
 Storing state in a shared location (backend).
-## Local vs Remote (S3+DynamoDB, GCS, Azure, HCP Terraform)
-*   **The Terraform state file is a JSON file that Terraform uses to understand the current state of your infrastructure.**
-*   It contains metadata about every resource (e.g., IP address, ARN for an AWS instance) and data object provisioned by Terraform.
-*   **State files can contain sensitive information (e.g., database passwords).** Therefore, they need to be protected with encryption and proper permissions.
-*   State can be stored **locally (default)** or **remotely.**
-*   **Local Backend:**
-    *   Pros: Super easy to get started, works out of the box.
-    *   Cons: Sensitive values in plain text, uncollaborative (hard to share state), manual operation.
-*   **Remote Backend:**
-    *   Separates the developer from the state file stored on a remote server.
-    *   Options:
+Options:
 *   **Terraform Cloud (managed by HashiCorp):** Hosts state files, manages permissions.
 Free for up to five users, then costs per user.
 *   **Self-managed (e.g., AWS S3 and DynamoDB):** S3 bucket to store the state file (encryption recommended), DynamoDB table for state locking (prevents concurrent applies).

-    *   Benefits of Remote Backend:
-        *   Encrypts sensitive data and gets it off local systems.
-        *   Enables collaboration with multiple engineers.
-        *   Allows for automation through CI/CD pipelines.
-    *   **Bootstrapping Remote Backend:**
+**Bootstrapping S3 Remote Backend:**
 1. Configure Terraform with no remote backend (local by default).
-        2. Define the S3 bucket and DynamoDB table resources in your Terraform code.
+2. Define the S3 bucket and DynamoDB table resources in your Terraform code in  `terraform { backend {} }`.
 The DynamoDB table's hash key must be `LockID`.
 3. Run `terraform apply` to provision these backend resources.
 4. Update your Terraform configuration to use the remote backend (S3 type, specify bucket and DynamoDB table).
 5. Run `terraform init` again.
 Terraform will detect the backend change and prompt to import the local state to the remote backend.
-## Remote Backends in Detail

-*   **Terraform Cloud Backend:**
-    *   Managed service by HashiCorp.
-    *   Configured in the `terraform` block with `backend "remote"` and specifying `organization` and `workspace`.
-    *   Web UI for managing state, permissions, etc..
-    *   Free for up to 5 users, then $20/user/month.
-*   **Self-managed AWS Backend:**
-    *   Uses an **S3 bucket** to store the state file.
-Encryption should be enabled.
-    *   Uses a **DynamoDB table** for state locking to prevent concurrent modifications.
-The hash key must be `LockID`.
-    *   Requires a bootstrapping process to manage the backend resources with Terraform.
-	* Configuration options:
+Configuration options:
 You can hardcode the backend settings in backend.tf, or leave the backend block empty and pass values during terraform init using -backend-config.

-#### Benefits
-Collaboration, locking, versioning (often), secure storage, separation from code.
-#### Common Backends
+#### Other Backends
-* **HCP Terraform / Terraform Cloud:** Managed service offering remote state, collaboration features, RBAC, Policy as Code, etc.
-* **AWS S3:** Requires an S3 bucket and often a DynamoDB table for locking.
 * **Azure Blob Storage:** Uses an Azure Storage Account container.
 * **Google Cloud Storage (GCS):** Uses a GCS bucket.
 * *(Others exist)*